PW-2024/AulasP2/docs/sprint02/exercises/full-day-report.md

 1. Create a new folder named `weather` and write a script that fetches meteorological data from the [OpenWeatherMap API](https://openweathermap.org/api) and store it a new file with the date as the name.

+## Advanced

+1. Extend the solution in order to publish to a discord channel.